x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-10-in-exchange-online.md

 - A spammer sent a message to a non-existent recipient, and they falsified the **From** address so it appears the message was sent by your email address.
 The resulting bounce message that you get is called _backscatter_, and you can safely ignore or delete the bounce message.

-  Backscatter itself is harmless, but if you're getting a lot of it, it's possible that your computer or device is infected with spam-sending malware.
+  Backscatter itself is harmless, but if you're getting much of it, it's possible that your computer or device is infected with spam-sending malware.
 Consider running an anti-malware scan.
 Additionally, to help prevent spammers from impersonating you or others in your organization, ask your email admin to read this topic: [Set up SPF to help prevent spoofing](/microsoft-365/security/office-365-security/set-up-spf-in-office-365-to-help-prevent-spoofing).

 ## I got this bounce message.
 How do I fix it?